rjleyva/rjleyva-writes/src/content/blog/tools/build-time-content-generation.md

     'content-management'
   ]
 ---

+# How I Process Blog Posts at Compile Time

 When I started building my personal blog, I wanted something that felt both fast and maintainable.
 Most static site generators handle content at build time, but I found myself wanting more control over the process.
 Instead of using a framework's content layer, I built my own build-time content generation system.